2014 Indonesian Inter Island Cup final: Venues

 The 2014 Indonesian Inter Island Cup final between Arema Cronus and Persib Bandung which was held at the Gelora Delta Stadium was cancelled, because security did not issue permission to hold the match.
 PT Liga Indonesia was forced to decide to postpone the final until an undetermined time.
-The reason is, PT LI is still focused on kicking off the 2014 Indonesia Super League competition, on February 1, 2014.
-However, how would the IIC final be rolled out in June, August or December 2014.
+This is because PT LI remains focused on the start of the 2014 Indonesia Super League season on February 1, 2014.
+How the IIC final will be held in June, August, or December 2014.
 PT.
 LI decided to hold the IIC final in November or December, in line with the ISL competition which would end on November 15, 2014.

 The 2014 Inter Island Cup final was planned to take place in January 2015.
-On January 3, 2015, PT Liga Indonesia decided on the location for the 2014 Inter Island final match which would be the Sultan Agung Stadium, Bantul, Yogyakarta, 27 January 2015.
+On January 3, 2015, PT Liga Indonesia designated Sultan Agung Stadium in Bantul as the venue for the 2014 Inter Island final match is scheduled to host the event on January 27, 2015.
 On January 12, 2015, the Pre-Season Tournament entitled 2015 SCM Cup was announced to take place on 17-27 January 2015, Making the Inter Island Cup postponed again.
 Sultan Agung Stadium as a venue was canceled and moved to Palembang, due to reasons by PT Liga Indonesia.
-PT Liga Indonesia finally appointed Gelora Jakabaring, Palembang as the venue for this match since the first edition in 2010.
+PT Liga Indonesia finally appointed Gelora Jakabaring in Palembang as the venue for this match since the first edition in 2010.